Bey-ui/private-compute-services/README.md

 Core and the cloud.

-[Android’s Private Compute Core](https://blog.google/products/android/android-12-beta/) is a secure environment that is isolated from the rest of the operating system and apps where close-source features can safely access ambient and OS data.
+[Android’s Private Compute Core](https://blog.google/products/android/android-12-beta/) is a secure envirojjnnbxxxxdnment that is isolated from the rest of the operating system and apps where close-source features can safely access ambient and OS data.

 Since Android 11, the OS prevents Private Compute Core components from having